Goals

 Clinical Trainees

-The development of physician-scientists is a widely-recognized need.
-Providing research opportunities for medical or other health-professional students can be important in stimulating their interest in science.
-Therefore, NIAMS T32 awards may be used to support short-term pre-doctoral research opportunities for medical or other health-professional students.
-In addition, NIAMS T32 funds may be used to support students in a combined M.D./Ph.D. program during the period of research for their doctoral degree.
+Providing research opportunities for medical or other health-professional students can be important in stimulating their interest in science as the development of physician-scientists is a widely recognized unmet need, particularly in NIAMS.
+Therefore, NIAMS T32 awards may be used to support students in a combined M.D./Ph.D. program during the period of research for their doctoral degree.
+Awards may also support short-term pre-doctoral research opportunities for medical or other health-professional students.

 Non-clinical Trainees